 Rachel Steely is a scholar of the history of capitalism and commodities, particularly at intersections of environmental history and histories of technology, food systems, and public health.

-"Invisible Giant: The Global Rise of Soy in the Twentieth Century" explores the forces propelling the rapid expansion of soy across the globe.
-Nonexistent as a commodity beyond East Asia at the dawn of the twentieth century, soy became the most rapidly expanding crop in world agriculture after World War II.
-By century’s close, soy fields blanketed vast swaths of the Midwestern U.S., Brazil’s southern states and savannahs, the Argentine pampas, the prairies of Canada, the Gran Chaco, and extensive areas in East and Southeast Asia.
-Soy is now one of the most valuable crops in the world and a leading export of emerging and developed market economies.
-This research maps the emergence and diffusion of soy frontiers and analyzes the shifting configurations of government and corporate interests that facilitated their advancement.
+Her dissertation, "Invisible Giant: The Global Rise of Soy in the Twentieth Century," explores the forces propelling the rapid global expansion of soybean frontiers during the twentieth century.
+Prior to the twentieth century, the soybean was largely unknown beyond East Asia.
+Since that time, this inconspicuous legume has catapulted from obscurity to become one of the most widely grown crops in the world and a ubiquitous presence in modern life.
+This research maps the emergence and diffusion of soy frontiers around the world and chronicles the dramatic growth of the global soybean industry.
 This project not only excavates the origin story of one of the most influential commodities of our time – it also highlights soy as an important geostrategic tool of states, reveals rural regions as dynamic, globally-enmeshed spaces, and demonstrates the enduring importance of agriculture and the countryside in the story of capitalist development throughout the last century.

 Rachel received her PhD in the Department of History at Harvard University in May 2022.
 She is currently a Postdoctoral Fellow with the Fellowships & Writing Center at Harvard University.